chendicao/cascoKNN/README.md

 # Anomaly Detection on Subway Operational Data
-This is my intern project in CASCO Shanghai, China.
-It is implemented and modified based on the [pyod].
+-This is my intern project in CASCO Shanghai, China.
+-It is implemented and modified based on the [pyod].
-This project add a new model called cascoKNN to process CASCO subway operational indicator data.
+-This project add a new model called cascoKNN to process CASCO subway operational indicator data.

 ![](/examples/KNN.png)